 The City of Crawfordsville is a rapidly growing suburb of Indianapolis, IN.
 Nestled within the suburb, Crawfordsville Community School Corporation is home to more than 2,500 students across six school facilities.
 To protect the safety of students, teachers and staff, Crawfordsville Community School Corporation has developed a comprehensive and effective school safety procedure to uphold its obligation to communicate with students, teachers, and staff in a quick and efficient manner.

 From daily announcements to threat responses, Crawfordsville Community School Corporation understood the need for reliable and cost-effective intercom systems to keep administration, staff, and community members connected.
-Crawfordsville Community School Corporation selected Fairchild Communications, a low-voltage systems integrator, to design and integrate an intercom system at Hoover Elementary and Nicholson Elementary.
+Indiana-based systems integrator Fairchild Communications designed and integrated an intercom system at Hoover Elementary and Nicholson Elementary.

-After considering a wide range of options, Crawfordsville Community Schools Corporation and Fairchild Communications selected Nyquist from Bogen Communications (opens in new tab).
+After considering a wide range of options, Crawfordsville Community Schools Corporation and FCS selected Nyquist from Bogen Communications.
 Nyquist's operational reliability and technological capabilities kept the district’s facilities secure and informed.
-The project, which initially began at Hoover and Nicholson Elementary Schools, required Fairchild Communications to eliminate a legacy system and integrate Bogen Communications Nyquist E7000.
-With only one day of downtime, Fairchild Communications had the new intercom system operating efficiently for Hoover and Nicholson Elementary.
+The project, which initially began at Hoover and Nicholson Elementary Schools, required FCS to eliminate a legacy system and integrate Bogen Communications Nyquist E7000.
+With only one day of downtime, FCS had the new intercom system operating efficiently for Hoover and Nicholson Elementary.

 “It was fairly effortless,” said Doug Lengerich, technology director for Crawfordsville Community Schools Corporation.
 “The integrator knew what they were doing, and it went smoothly.”